-My research has been published in an INC Longform publication
+This research has been published in an INC Longform publication!

 You can read the full article here: